NCAR/DART/models/aether_lat-lon/readme.rst

 Usage
 -----

+The workflow and scripting for fully cycling assimilation (ensemble hindcast, then assimilation, repeat as needed) has not been defined yet for Aether (2024-2), but we expect that all of the DART executables will be in a directory which is defined in the script.
+So the script will be able to run the programs using a full pathname.
+In addition, all of the Aether restart files will be in a "run" directory, which has plenty of space for the data.
+The DART executables will be run in this directory using their full pathnames.

-To test the transformation of files for member 0:
+To run a more limited test (no assimilation), which is just the transformation of files for a member (0) use the following steps.
+These build the ``aether_to_dart`` and ``dart_to_aether`` executables in $DART/models/aether_lat-lon/work directory.
+Also in that directory, edit input.nml to set ``transform_state_nml:`` ``aether_restart_dirname`` to be the full pathname of the directory where the Aether restart and grid files are.

 ::

+> set exec_dir = $DART/models/aether_lat-lon/work
+> cd $exec_dir
+> ./quick_build.sh
 > cd {aether_restart_dirname}
 > mkdir Orig
 > cp *m0000* Orig/
+> cp ${exec_dir}/input.nml .
-> ./aether_to_dart  0
+> ${exec_dir}/aether_to_dart  0
 > cp filter_input_0001.nc filter_output_0001.nc
-> ./dart_to_aether  0
+> ${exec_dir}/dart_to_aether  0

-| The filter\_ files will contain the CF-compliant field names which must be used in model_nml:variables.
 | Compare the modified Aether restart files with those in Orig.
+| The filter\_ files will contain the CF-compliant field names
+  which must be used in ``model_nml:variables``.

 ..
 NOTE::
    Some halo parts may have no data in them because Aether currently (2024-2)